 The property bears spectacular testimony to the peak of Bagan civilization (11th -13th centuries CE), when the site was the capital of a regional empire.
 This ensemble of monumental architecture reflects the strength of religious devotion of an early Buddhist empire.

 Seven of the components of this serial property lies on the southeast side of the Ayerwaddy River, and one on the other side.
-This means that most temples a visitor to Bagan is likely to go visiting, will be included as a world heritage.
+This means that most temples a visitor to Bagan is likely to visit, are world heritage.
 I wrote this after my visit in 2013: